Effective Fall 2019

 Students in the School of Public Health must demonstrate competency in quantitative reasoning to earn a degree.
-Such competence can be demonstrated in any one of the following ways:
+STAT 101 or STAT 130 is recommended to fulfill this requirement.
+However, such competence can be demonstrated in any one of the following ways:

-- Achievement of a score on the mathematics placement examination high enough to qualify for enrollment in Mathematics 180.
+- Achievement of a score on the mathematics placement examination high enough to qualify for enrollment in MATH 180.

 - Grade of B or better in a mathematically oriented or quantitative course in a department in LAS other than Mathematics.
-Such courses must require Mathematics 090 or 118 as a prerequisite.
-At present, such courses include Communication 201; Criminology, Law, and Justice 262; Political Science 201; Psychology 343; and Sociology 201.
+Such courses must require MATH 090 or 118 as a prerequisite.
+At present, such courses include COMM 201, CLJ 262, POLS 201, PSCH 343, and SOC 201.

-- Grade of B or better in a logic course in the Department of Philosophy: Philosophy 102 or 210.
+- Grade of B or better in a logic course in the Department of Philosophy: PHIL 102 or 210.

 - Transfer students may present equivalent courses taken elsewhere, for which they have received a grade of B or better, to satisfy this requirement.